monokrome/bl4/docs/weapons.md

 - Animation assets (fire modes, etc.)
 - Scope/barrel visual assets

-The `.uasset` files are in UE5 Zen format and require FModel or similar for proper DataTable extraction.
+The `.uasset` files are in UE5 Zen format and can be parsed with uextract.

 ---